Mashweb/seq_webapp_BiwaScheme/index.markdown

-disk writes, or transfers of data between computers) must have a means of synchronizing itself with the completion of that I/O. For desktop applications, the operating system provides system calls, a scheduler, and library functions that allow the programmer to structure for his program to mirror the program's execution flow.
+disk writes, or transfers of data between computers) must have a means of synchronizing itself with the completion of that I/O. For desktop applications, the operating system provides system calls, a scheduler, and library functions that allow the programmer to structure his program to mirror the program's execution flow.
 For desktop applications, the waiting for completion of I/O can usually be neatly hidden within some function like read(), write(), getchar(), etc., but in most web applications written